 Ribbon seals may be exposed to sound or energy from explosions associated with training activities April through October.
 Although ribbon seals are considered rare in the TMAA, their occurrence is year round and are most likely to be present in the TMAA July through September.
 The quantitative analysis, using the maximum number of explosions per year, estimates no impacts under Alternative 1.
 Impact ranges for this species are discussed in Section 3.8.3.2.2.2 (Impact Ranges for Explosives).
-Considering these factors and the mitigation measures that would be implemented as described in Chapter 5 (Mitigation), long-term consequences for the species or stock would not be expected.
+Considering these factors and the mitigation measures that would be implemented as described in Chapter 5 (Mitigation), including the Continental Shelf and Slope Mitigation Area, long-term consequences for the species or stock would not be expected.